2024 Solar Incentives Guide for Penn Hills, PA - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-Your local Penn Hills solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.
+The easiest way to fully understand how the new Clean Energy Credit will apply to you is to get in touch with your local Penn Hills solar panel company.

 State & Local Solar Incentives